Kukunin/cursor_pagination/README.md

 * `reverse`: Set it to true, if your set are ordered descendingly (_DESC_).
 Default: _false_
 * `column`: column value of cursor.
 For example, if you order your data set by *updated_at*, set *updated_at* column for cursor.
 Default: _id_
+* `columns`: hash with columns information, where key is the column name and the value is column options.
+The available options is
+    * reverse: The same as global `reverse` option, but related to current column.
+Default: _false_

 ## Scope methods